UniversalDependencies/docs/treebanks/af_afribooms/af_afribooms-pos-CCONJ.md

 ## Morphology

-The form / lemma ratio of `CCONJ` is 1.500000 (the average of all parts of speech is 1.122822).
+The form / lemma ratio of `CCONJ` is 1.333333 (the average of all parts of speech is 1.120642).

-The 1st highest number of forms (3) was observed with the lemma “en”: <em>en, Ã©n, én</em>.
+The 1st highest number of forms (2) was observed with the lemma “en”: <em>en, én</em>.

 The 2nd highest number of forms (2) was observed with the lemma “of”: <em>of, óf</em>.